epccs/RPUno/readme.md

 ## Overview

 This no-frills Controller board is based on an ATmega328p and is programmable with the open source GCC toolchain for AVR.
 The MCU is a surface mount version of the microcontroller found on an Arduino Uno.
-The headers are based on the Arduino Uno pinout, however, two of the headers are extended so Arduino Mega shields will not interfere.
+The headers are based on the Arduino Uno pinout, however, two of the headers are extended so Arduino Mega shields will not work.
 I designed [RPUftdi], [RPUadpt], and [RPUpi] shields to connect the UART on this board to an RS422 bus (other shields may work but I have not tried them).

 [RPUftdi]: https://github.com/epccs/RPUftdi
 [RPUadpt]: https://github.com/epccs/RPUadpt